 KCInform Notification System

-It is critical that King County be able to reach employees during an emergency with timely information about infrastructure disruptions, facility closures, changes in your department's business operations, and other critical impacts.
+It is critical that King County can reach employees during an emergency with timely information about infrastructure disruptions, facility closures, changes in business operations, and other critical impacts.

-That's why King County has launched KCInform, a new alert and notification system for communicating with employees in emergencies.
+That's why King County launched KCInform, an alert and notification system for communicating with employees in emergencies.
 To ensure you don't miss critical, time-sensitive messages, please enter your contact information in KCInform so that you can be contacted in an emergency.

 CodeRED is the firm we have contracted with for the platform which KCInform will utilize for emergency communications.